programminghistorian/jekyll/en/lessons/r-basics-with-tabular-data.md

 Before working with your own data, it helps to get a sense of how R works by using the built-in data sets.
 You can search through the data sets by entering `data()` into the console.
 This will bring up the list of all of the available data sets in a separate window.
 This list includes the titles of all of the different data sets as well as a short description about the information in each one.

-Take a look at the AirPassengers data set.
-To load the AirPassengers data set into your console, type `AirPassengers` and hit *Enter*[^1].
-This will bring up a table showing the number of passengers who flew on international airlines between January 1949 and December 1960, in thousands.
+First, you need to load the AirPassengers data set into your console.
+Type `data(AirPassengers)` and hit *Enter*[^1].
+To view the data set, type in `AirPassengers` on the next line and hit *Enter* again.
+This will print a table showing the number of passengers who flew on international airlines between January 1949 and December 1960, in thousands.
 You should see:

 ```
 > data()
+> data(AirPassengers)
 > AirPassengers
      Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec
 1949 112 118 132 129 121 135 148 148 136 119 104 118